open-ephys/ONI/source/api/liboni/making-drivers.rst

         else return ONI_EPATHINVALID;
     }

-.. note:: Read operations must return the same number of bytes as requested, or it will be treated as an error
+.. note:: Read operations must return the same number of bytes as requested, or it will be treated as an error.

 .. _making_drivers_functions_register: